Why agents

 Better than the old way does not mean reckless.

 The obvious concern with agents is not whether they can do more.
 It is whether they can do damage faster.
-That is why Ultra is built around approvals, guardrails, scopes, constraints, and audit history.

-You can review decisions before they execute, control what agents are allowed to touch, and see what changed and why.
+That is why Ultra is built around approvals, scopes, constraints, and decision history.
+You can review moves before they execute, define what each agent is allowed to touch, and inspect what changed and why.
 This is not blind autonomy.
 It is controlled execution.

 Controlled execution